-There are few things as refreshing as the cool air that follows a summer rain or the crisp air of a spring morning.
+There are few things as refreshing as the crisp clean air that follows a summer rain or the refreshing air of a spring morning.
 However, we spend the majority of our time indoors.
 We buy products to optimize our health and make our lives easier, but many of us never think to improve the quality of the air we breathe.
 Using the best air purifier is one way to improve your health and recreate that clean air sensation in your own home.

 #1 Top Recommended